gaomingzhao666/random-menu-app/README.md

 <!-- PROJECT SCREENSHOT -->

-Random food menu from local storage on the web browser, Integrate only HTML/CSS/Native ECMAScript in one file, Data storage in localStorage AND modularize functionalities.
+What do you prefer to eat today, if you hard choice try Random-Food-Menu, which is a web application that integrates only HTML/CSS/Native ECMAScript in one file and all data storage in localStorage.

 <p align="right"> (<a href="#readme-top">back to top</a>)</p>